 What and why?

-Target 6.3 sets out to improve ambient water quality, which is essential to protect both ecosystem health (target 6.6 and SDGs 14 and 15) and human health (recreational waters and drinking water sources, target 6.1), by eliminating, minimizing and significantly reducing different streams of pollution into water bodies.
-The main sources of pollution include wastewater from households, commercial establishments and industries (point sources), as well as runoff from urban and agricultural land (diffuse sources).
+Target 6.3 sets out to improve ambient water quality, which is essential to protecting both ecosystem health and human health, by eliminating, minimizing and significantly reducing different streams of pollution into water bodies.
+The main sources of pollution include wastewater from households, commercial establishments and industries (point sources), as well as run-off from urban and agricultural land (non-point sources).

 Progress towards target 6.3 at the global level will be monitored through two indicators: